jjangga0214/hasura-cli/README.md

 ## Why?

-**Hasura CLI**(not this package) is a compiled binary originally written in go.
+The [**Original Hasura CLI**](https://github.com/hasura/graphql-engine/tree/master/cli), which is not this package, is a compiled binary originally written in go.
 But just installing it on your system would cause some problems.

-1. Difficult to fix hasura version differently on multiple projects.
+1. Difficult to use different hasura versions on multiple projects.
 2. Inconvenient to ensure every colleagues having same version installed.
 3. Manual installation.

 **hasura-cli** solves them.
 It automatically downloads the CLI and exposes the command `hasura`.
 Downloaded CLI would be isolated, making it only dedicated to the "project" that installed it.
+Of course, you can install it as global package as well.

 ## Installation

-This package follows version of the original **Hasura CLI**, written in go.
 You can just simply download it through npm or yarn.
+Note that the package follows version of the [**Original Hasura CLI**](https://github.com/hasura/graphql-engine/tree/master/cli).

 ```bash
 # latest version